-CAPACITY - The ability or the resource availability of one or more Services / Organizations to respond to any given Incident, Emergency or Disaster situation.
+CAPACITY - The ability or the resource availability of one or more Services / Organisations to respond to any given Incident, Emergency or Disaster situation.

-CONTROL AREA - The total area where the Incident has occurred within the outer perimeter, and includes the inner perimeter and danger zone, as well as all hazard occurrence, the triage and any other designated areas, as applicable.
+CONTROL AREA - The total area where the Incident has occurred within the outer perimeter, and includes the inner perimeter and danger zone, as well as all hazard occurrences, the triage and any other designated areas, as applicable.

-CO-ORDINATION - The bringing together of organizations and elements to ensure effective emergency / disaster management response and is primarily concerned with the systematic acquisition and application of resources (organization, manpower and equipment) in accordance with the requirements imposed by the threat or impact of an emergency or disaster.
-Co-ordination relates primarily to resources, and operates vertically, within an organization as a function of the authority to command; and horizontally, across organizations, as a function of the authority to control - refer also to the UNIFIED COMMAND definition.
+CO-ORDINATION - The bringing together of organisations and elements to ensure effective emergency/disaster management response, and is primarily concerned with the systematic acquisition and application of resources (organisation, manpower and equipment) per the requirements imposed by the threat or impact of an emergency or disaster.
+Coordination relates primarily to resources, and operates vertically, within an organisation as a function of the authority to command; and horizontally, across organisations, as a function of the authority to control - refer also to the UNIFIED COMMAND definition.